Inside Out E-Column: Aligning Employee Engagement with Marketing Communications

 The limits of authority

 But even way back when, authority as a source of control had its limits.
-An important lesson for today’s workforce can be learned from a notable exception to the traditional rule of control and command that embodied that long-ago bastion of order and discipline – the U.S. Cavalry.
+A valuable lesson for today’s workforce can be learned from a notable exception to the traditional rule of control and command that embodied that long-ago bastion of order and discipline – the U.S. Cavalry.

 The “production system” in those days was pretty straightforward.
-The colonel was in charge of the fort, and through the chain of command, he made sure that regulations were followed and requirements were met.
+The colonel was in charge, and through the chain of command, he made sure that regulations were followed and requirements were met.

 For the most part, the daily work routine consisted of making the bunks, polishing the brass, cleaning the stables – and given the white man’s misguided bias at the time – getting rid of the Indians.
 Measuring performance and production was just as clear-cut.
 All the colonel had to do was inspect the barracks … look at the brass … smell the stables … and count the bodies on the battlefield.

 When that happened, the colonel was still in charge – no one questioned his authority – but the scout was in control.
-That’s because he was the only one with the information and knowledge that was required for the production system to operate.
+That’s because he was the only one with the information and knowledge for the production system to operate successfully.

 Information as the main source of control

 Fast forward about 150 years, and look at how that scenario equates to modern day management.
-Fact is, in today’s complex organizations, information has almost totally displaced authority as the major control system.
-First of all, few folks believe in absolute management rights anymore – certainly not the millennial workforce.
-Secondly, the nature of work has changed drastically; it’s less physical, more informational, and harder to observe and evaluate.
+Fact is, in today’s complex organizations, information has significantly diminished authority as the sole source of control.
+First of all, few folks believe in absolute management dictates anymore – certainly not the millennial workforce.

-You could also make the case that a lot of managers are more tuned in these days to the benefits of free-thinking employees who can make sound decisions and take appropriate initiative to go beyond the boundaries of their job descriptions.
+You could also make a case that most of today’s managers are more tuned in to the benefits of free-thinking employees who can make sound decisions and take appropriate initiative on their own to go beyond the boundaries of their job descriptions.

 Still, you have to wonder just how far we’ve really come from the old days – and how much further we have to go to optimize employee potential.
-If you believe the annual Gallup surveys on employee engagement, only 30% of employees are actively engaged, about 20% are actively disengaged, and the other 50% are somewhere in between.
-Gallup attributes most of that shabby state of affairs to bad management.
+According to the annual Gallup surveys on employee engagement, only 30% of employees are actively engaged, about 20% are actively disengaged, and the other 50% are somewhere in between.
+Gallup attributes most of that shabby state-of-affairs to bad management.

 Make scouting part of everyone’s job description

-So managers, listen up.
-If you want to take a big leap forward in boosting your engagement scores, here are some clues to follow:
+So managers need to listen up.
+If you want to take a big leap forward in boosting engagement and getting team members emotionally invested in the company’s success, here are some guidelines to follow:

-2. Encourage and support everyone on your team to operate as both scouts and workers
+1. Encourage and support everyone on your team to operate as “scouts,” always on the lookout for the trail to systematic continuous improvement.

-4. Explain the decisions you make so your team knows you’re taking their input seriously
+3. Explain the decisions you make so your team knows you are taking their input seriously and not dismissing them without consideration.

-We can’t turn back the clock and erase the tragedy of what was done to Native Americans, and we’ll never recover what’s been lost from the crushing effects of traditional command and control that diminished the value of workers in decades past.
+We can’t turn back the clock and erase the tragedy of what was done to Native Americans, and we will never recover what’s been lost from the crushing effects of traditional command and control that diminished the value of workers in decades past.

 # # #